ShadeDS/Metrics-Collector/README.md

 * [Rest API](#rest-api)
     * [Submit metric](#submit-metric)

-Service is used to store metrics about happen events.
+Service is used to store metrics about happen events

 ## Build
 To build this application execute `go build -buildmode=default -o <path_to_target_file>`